 This is one reason teams try not to relay too many additional messages to their riders during the race so that they are left to concentrate on the job at hand.

-The straights can provide a few seconds of time but when you are riding at more than 250 km/h, it’s a skill that takes a lot to master.
-But master it they do and by doing so they can change the performance of their bike to immediately adapt to new conditions or situations.
+The straights can provide a few seconds of time but when you are riding at more than 300 km/h, it’s a skill that takes a lot to master but master it they do and by doing so they can change the performance of their bike to immediately adapt to new conditions or situations.

 So, what exactly can they control during the race via these buttons?